NLnetLabs/routinator/doc/manual/source/manual-page.rst

-      If the number of deltas included in the notification file of an RRDP repository is larger than the value provided, the delta list is considered empty instead and the snapshot is used.
+      If the number of deltas included in the notification file of an RRDP repository is larger than the value provided, the delta list is considered empty and the snapshot is used instead.
 If the option is missing, the default of 500 is used.

 .. option:: --rrdp-timeout=seconds